caltechlibrary/sidewall/README.md

 ⚛︎ Implementation notes and debugging tips
 -----------------------------------------

-Sidewall is not guaranteed to be bug-free, and problems may still lurk in the code.
+Sidewall is not guaranteed to be trouble-free, and bugs may still lurk in the code.
 If you get results that don't make sense (particularly results such as empty field values), the following tips may help you investigate and debug what is happening.

-1. Test your query in the online Dimensions API console, and examine the values of the data returned.
+1. First, test your query in the online Dimensions API console, and examine the values of the data returned.
 2. Compare the results from the console to the values produced by Sidewall.
 Often, objects created by Sidewall have missing field values because a given query in Dimensions _really does_ produce entities that are not entirely filled out.
 3. If there's a discrepancy between what you see in Sidewall and what you see in the Dimensions API console,
     1. Create the simplest possible test case.
 Often, this involves calling `dimensions.query(...)` followed by examining a value in a returned object.